Agricultural Leadership, Education, & Communications

-Agricultural Communications at Illinois is the only program in the country that interweaves the study of agricultural, consumer, and environmental sciences with that of journalism, advertising, public relations, marketing, multimedia communications, and more.
+Agricultural Leadership, Education, & Communications (ALEC) at Illinois is the only program in the country that interweaves the study of agricultural, consumer, and environmental sciences with that of journalism, advertising, public relations, marketing, multimedia communications, and more.
 Students access scholarships, internships, study abroad, career services, professional development, and research opportunities offered by the two colleges that sponsor this major—the College of ACES and the College of Media.

-The Ag Comm curriculum combines scientific expertise and communications competence.
+The ALEC curriculum combines scientific expertise and communications competence.

 Students choose one of two communication concentrations—Advertising and Journalism—which they apply to subject areas related to food, feed, fiber, renewable energy, natural resource management, rural development, law and policy—locally and globally.
 Students learn more than skills—they become experts in communication strategy.